 The National Museum of Sweden can be found in the southeast corner of Norrmalm.
 Surrounded by various palaces, it is the perfect setting to immerse yourself in the art, history, and culture of Sweden.

 The Swedish Royal Opera House is located in the south of Norrmalm, right by the waterfront.
-It is a lovely, pink walled structure, in the architectural style typical of Stockholm’s grander buildings.
+It is a lovely, pink-walled structure, in the architectural style typical of Stockholm’s grander buildings.
 The interior is even more ornate than the outside, so grab the opportunity to take a peek inside.

 Right next to the Royal Opera house is the striking St Jacob’s Church.
 The vibrantly red church is a stark contrast to the more muted tones of the surrounding buildings.
 You can appreciate the view of St Jacob’s from within Kungsträdgården, which it overlooks.

-If you are hoping to stay in Norrmalm but don’t have a luxury budget for accommodation, try looking in the northern end of the district, away from the city centre.
+If you are hoping to stay in Norrmalm but don’t have a luxury budget for accommodation, try looking in the northern end of the district, away from the city center.
 Here you will have a better chance of finding more affordable, mid-range options.

 If you want to get to know the more modern Stockholm culture, then Södermalm is the perfect place to go.
 Södermalm is particularly popular with Stockholm’s hipster crowd.
-There are plenty of cosy coffee shops to hole up in and vintage stores to browse for bargains.
+There are plenty of cozy coffee shops to hole up in and vintage stores to browse for bargains.

 One of the reasons that Södermalm is so popular with younger people is likely to do with its affordability.
-Even though it is just a short walk from the city centre, everything from food to accommodation is much more reasonably priced here.
+Even though it is just a short walk from the city center, everything from food to accommodation is much more reasonably priced here.

 Södermalm is also where you can find the heart of Stockholm’s LGBT community.
 With tons of gay bars and cafes, do not be surprised to see a lot of rainbow flags flying here.